I’m ready for a summer slow down.

-The Summer Slow Down Guide
+The Simple Slow Down Summer Guide

 Start a morning routine.

 This is a great time to start building a little time for yourself in the early morning hours.
-It is easier to wake up earlier in the Summer.
+It is easier to wake up earlier in the summer.
 Your body responds to natural light.
 Go to sleep with your shades open and let the light in.
 Wake up 5 minutes early tomorrow and create a meaningful morning routine.

 Clean less by owning less.

-Say no thank you.
+Say no, thank you.